Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

 This paper presents a model-independent measurement of the Higgs boson differential production cross section in its decay to a pair of W bosons, with a final state that includes two jets, two different-flavor leptons $(\Pe\PGm)$, and missing transverse momentum.
-The model independence of the measurement is maximized by making use of a signal discriminating variable that is agnostic to the signal hypothesis developed through an adversarial deep neural network.
+The model independence of the measurement is maximized by employing a discriminating variable, developed through machine learning, that is agnostic to the signal hypothesis.
 The measurement is based on proton-proton collision data recorded with the CMS detector between 2016 and 2018, corresponding to an integrated luminosity of 138\fbinv at a center-of-mass energy of 13\TeV.
 The production cross section is measured as a function of the azimuthal angle difference between the two jets.
 Three different signal extraction configurations are employed to measure the Higgs boson production cross section in association with two jets via vector boson fusion (VBF) and gluon-gluon fusion (ggH).
 Differential cross section measurements are further utilized to constrain Wilson coefficients within the standard model effective field theory framework.
 The most stringent constraints are obtained on the Charge conjugation Parity (\CP)-even $c_\text{HW}$ and $c_\text{Hj3}$ coefficients from the VBF cross section measurement, and on the \CP-even $c_\text{HG}$ coefficient from the ggH cross section measurement.
 All results are found to be consistent with the SM expectations.